The Best Glue For Polystyrene / Stryofoam2 comments 10 months, 16 days ago Intermediate 2 Comments No tags

 Although often used interchangeably these terms shouldn’t be confused.

 The material I’m gluing here is expanded Polystyrene expanded foam.
-It’s available in sheet and block format and most often used for packaging but is great for landscape modelling.
+It’s available in sheet and block format and most often used for packaging but is great for landscape modeling.
 Typically white in colour, the expanded foam variant is made of small beads giving a light-weight, soft corky, texture.
-It’s easy – although messy – to work with and can be cut with a knife or hot blade (the fumes are from heating foam board are highly poisonous and this should only be done in well ventilated areas – I always do it outdoors).
+It’s easy — although messy — to work with and can be cut with a knife or hot blade (the fumes are from heating foam board are highly poisonous and this should only be done in well ventilated areas — I do it in my shed with the extractor fan running).

 If you’re interested, it’s made by expanding Polystyrene beads under heat and bonding them together.